 - Cook rice according to package instructions.
 While the rice is cooking, prepare/bake the salmon.Note: I love lots of rice in the base of my rice bowl, but you could make less if you prefer.

 - Preheat oven to 400 degrees Fahrenheit.
-Line a sheet pan with parchment paper and place salmon fillets on there.
+Line a sheet pan with parchment paper and place salmon fillets on there, skin side down (if the skin is still intact).
 Brush the reserved (not reduced) ½ tablespoon of the glaze/sauce over the salmon fillets (you basically just need enough to brush over them).

 Salmon Rice Bowl Assembly

 - To assemble the salmon rice bowls, divide the cooked rice between two bowls.
 Top each with a salmon fillet, kimchi, carrot, cucumber, chili pepper, green onion and sesame seeds.
 Drizzle over the spicy mayo.
 Serve and enjoy!Note: If desired (and if the fillets had the skin still intact), gently remove the skin from the salmon fillets before placing the salmon over the rice.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.